-Robbery is a very serious crime that can result in up to five years imprisonment, even more if a weapon was used.
-If a gun was used during the crime, you could immediately be sent to prison and be subject to an additional ten years of imprisonment for the crime.
+Robbery is a very serious crime that requires the help of a top Vista theft crimes attorney as it can result in up to five years imprisonment, even more if a weapon was used.
+If a gun was used during the crime, you could immediately be sent to prison and be subject to an additional ten or twenty years of imprisonment for the crime, or even a life sentence under California’s 10-20-Life law.

 If you have been accused of any type of theft, particularly one as serious as robbery, please call Vista theft crimes lawyer Peter M. Liss at (760) 643-4050 as soon as possible.